Behind The Hill

 Throughout history, throughout the ages, we are continually looking for ways to justify our existence, reasons to justify what our mind could not.
 Long time ago, some truths were taken for granted.

-For several trips during a year I drove on the meandering roads, passing the hills and villages of northeastern Portugal once upon a time the stronghold of the pagan tradition.
+Sometimes acting like a patient trying to find something I drove passing the hills and villages of northeastern Portugal, once upon a time the stronghold of the pagan tradition.
 Our conservative society and its beliefs inspired me to describe characters and scenes often overlooked by the modern world ruled by science and technology.
 The characters and situations often relate to nature and superstition, “Behind The Hill” describes the struggle of man’s will to master the elements, to mold the world to his granted truth and to explain it through his ingenuity.